jessfraz/blog/content/post/defining-a-distinguished-engineer.md

 ### Great communicator

 A technical leader should have strong communication skills and be able to articulate the “why” of a problem as well as articulate the technical details of designs.
 They should never communicate in a derogatory manner.
 They should always communicate to others as peers and colleagues.

+At times, technical leaders will need to act as a bridge between teams.
+It is really important to be able to clearly communicate then as well as always.

 ### Humility and empathy